sdellis/soupcon.salon/events/informational-session-on-the-risks-of-a-zoning-variance-on-weeden-street.md

    available.
 Currently, they are proposing a 12-car parking lot with 4 spaces along Weeden St. This is result in parking on Rt.
 29 taking away the few designated spaces from existing residents.

-There is a lot at stake in this zoning application if it is approved.
-The goal of the session is to have an open dialogue and determine next steps for addressing these concerns.
+There is a lot at stake for the environment and residents in this zoning application if it is approved.
+The goal of the session is to have an open dialogue and determine next steps for preventing the variance.

 The next Zoning Board meeting, the second one concerning this application, is scheduled for Thursday, July 28th at 7:30 in the Acme Building, 25 S. Union.
 Please attend and help voice concerns about this zoning variance.